hyweljohnllewellyn/hywelme/_posts/2016-02-11-a-website-upgrade-from-drupal-6-to-drupal-8-part-4.md

 drush migrate-upgrade --legacy-db-url=mysql://hartleyvoicescms:MTwGCDT5Ah74smSW@localhost/hartleyvoicescms --legacy-root=/Users/hywel/Sites/hartleyvoicescms --configure-only
 {% endhighlight %}

 Nothing much happened, it just returned to the prompt.
 To some extent, this was expected as the configure-only option was used.
+From [Upgrade using Drush](https://www.drupal.org/node/2350651):

+> "After running migrate-drupal with the --configure-only parameter, you run migrate-status to see the list of possible migrations"

-So next was:
+So next was to run:

 {% highlight bash %}
 drush migrate-status